Juantantan/MandelbrotExplorer/Readme.md

 tiny processors available on modern GPU hardware.
 The kernel code compiles to the GPU itself and a 'swap buffer', which passes the image map to the peripheral C++ code and on to the display, only runs once each time a complete fractal is generated.
-OpenCL can be used for many parallel programming applications, especially those which are highly 'recursive', such as software used to generate molecular sequences for finding possible new pharmaceutical drugs or for many thermodynamics applications.
+OpenCL can be used for many parallel programming applications, especially those which are highly 'recursive', such as software used to generate molecular sequences for finding possible new pharmaceutical drugs or for thermodynamics applications.

 NB: OpenCL can also run with CPU vendor API implementations, including this one, if the vendor SDK is obtained.
 It will be interesting to see how fast this type of kernel can work with the latest types of CPU, with their increasing use of